 Venue – Any couple having an outdoor wedding ceremony should consider having a back-up plan!
 Have you walked around with rain in mind?
 Does your venue have a good wet weather plan?
 What are the walking routes like?
 Do they provide umbrellas for you and your guests?
 Can you get from your dressing area to the ceremony without getting drenched or blown away?
 Are there places for indoor pictures?

-An exclusive hire wedding venue, Lillibrooke Manor offered us a variety of beautiful buildings for our ceremony and reception.
+An exclusive hire barn wedding venue in Berkshire, Lillibrooke Manor, offered us a variety of beautiful buildings for our ceremony and reception.
 From the country church feel of the Small Barn through to the awe-inspiring Great Barn, Lillibrooke offered us a stunning setting and guarantees you beautiful photographs. indoors or outdoors, whatever the weather.
 Our wedding venue did not disappoint.

 Photographer – Have a chat in advance about how they would approach a wet day, chances are they’ll have a host of images they can show you from previous wet weddings.
 Do they have some shots in mind to make the most of the rain?
 Most photographers will agree that they prefer clouds and a dull day than bright, eye-squinting sunshine to deal with!